rdeioris/LuaMachine/Tutorials/ReflectionShell.md

 As always, we start by creating a new ULuaState.
 This will be the base (we will work on an inherited Blueprint class) for the Lua VM targeted at reflection.

-Just create a new C++ class named 'LuaReflectionStateBase' inheriting from 'LuaState'
+Just create a new C++ class named 'LuaReflectionStateBase' inheriting from 'LuaState', and create a blueprint subclass of it named 'LuaReflectionState'

+## Assigning a 'Lua name' to an Actor

+Next step is creating a component that will automatically assign a Lua global name to an actor:

+* Create a new Blueprint Class of type ActorComponent and name it 'LuaReflectionComponent'
+* Add a public variable of type 'class of LuaReflectionStateBase' named 'State'

 ## Getting the list of UProperties